cloud-hot/marionette/README.md

   - language agnostic (salt has too much dependency on python)
   - awesomeness of libuv

-[SALT][http://www.saltstack.com/] and other frameworks are awesome, they have myriad of features.
+[SALT](http://www.saltstack.com/) and other frameworks are awesome, they have myriad of features.

 # Miscellaneous

 ## Bugs
 Possibly Many, please create issues.
-I am sure this code can be optimized a lot.
-Patches, pull requests and issues are most welcome.
+I am sure both server and clients can be optimized a lot.
+Patches, pull requests, suggestions and issues are most welcome.

 ## Author